 Driving under the influence will nearly always yield serious charges.
 In many cases, DUI is considered a misdemeanor, although there are certain instances where DUI can lead to felony charges.
-Get in touch with a Boise felony DUI attorney at Hooper Law Offices for aggressive representation that will challenge your charges.
+Get in touch with a Boise felony DUI attorney at Aaron Hooper, Attorney at Law for aggressive representation that will challenge your charges.
 Our criminal defense attorneys in Boise are known for the excellent defense they bring to every drunk driving case.
 Working with us means you get a premier legal team on your side.

 Here are several benefits of hiring our Boise DUI lawyer after an arrest:

 - Our Boise DUI lawyer provides valuable insights and guidance on the best course of action for a given case

 - We have extensive knowledge in state and local laws, court rules and procedures as well as legal precedent

 - We can provide experienced representation in court proceedings including trials, pleas, sentencing hearings, appeals and post conviction relief

 - We are experts at negotiating with prosecutors to reach favorable plea bargains or reduced sentences

 - We can save time, money and stress during an already difficult situation

 - Our Boise DUI attorney helps develop creative strategies when mounting a defense